 This course will be delivered 100% online using an asynchronous format via an open platform.
 The course will be delivered through Google Sites.
 Students will be able to access the course directly from a link provided by the professor and a link contained within GMU Blackboard Learning Management system (LMS) housed in the MyMason portal.
-The course site will be available on February 18 and the course will officially begin Feb 25.
+The course site will be available on February 18.